 - Also difficult to be completely fair and consistent if choosing between applicants.

 - May give rise to conflict of interest situations within the Committee.

 Usual process in larger organisations or where an organisation wishes to attract individuals from a wider geographical area or individuals with particular experience or expertise who may not already be known to the organisation.

-- Allows candidates known or new to the organisation to be assessed on a fair and consistent basis.
+- Allows candidates known or new to the organisation to be considered.

 - Some applicants and some organisations may find the formality offputting.